Ex-thief is a ‘hero’ for rescuing pensioner

-The then 55-year-old admitted he had tricked his way into the homes of scores of pensioners in Oswaldtwistle, Accrington, Bacup and across the North West by posing as an antiques dealer before stealing watches, clocks and cash.
+In 2005 he admitted he had tricked his way into the homes of scores of pensioners in Oswaldtwistle, Accrington, Bacup and across the north west by posing as an antiques dealer before stealing watches, clocks and cash.

 His victims were aged between 78 to 94.

-Police found £96,000 in cash in his house and £56,000 in a bank account after he was arrested, and believe he was responsible for more than 100 burlgaries.
+Police found £96,000 in cash in his house and £56,000 in a bank account after he was arrested, and believe he was responsible for more than 100 burglaries.